Nutty

 You can invest up to £20,000 per tax year (April 6th to April 5th the following year), which is your ISA allowance.
 However, you can only pay into one Stocks and Shares ISA per year.

-A good strategy can be to use your ISA with an expert-managed investment platform or robo-advisor, where the experts handle everything and grow your money over time in a safe and sensible way – Moneyfarm¹ is great for this, they’re one of the best performing Stocks and Shares ISAs, and low cost too.
+A good strategy can be to use your ISA with an expert-managed investment platform or a robo-advisor, where the experts handle everything and grow your money over time in a safe and sensible way.

-You can then make your own investments (if you want to) with a regular share dealing account, such as eToro¹ or Trading 212¹ (get a free share worth up to £100.
-Use code NUTS).
+You can then make your own investments (if you want to) with a regular share dealing account like our share dealing account recommendations above.

 Personal pensions